The current president made only one visit, also in the framework the G-20, compared to the six that Bush and Obama made in their first four years.

 Trump: T-MEC

-Donald Trump only visited Latin America on one occasion for attend to the meeting of the G-20, a convocation that was not even regional, held in Buenos Aires in December 2018.
-Among the various agreements reached, the reform of the World Trade Organization and the commitment of the attendees to implement the measures adopted at the agreement in Paris stand out, with the exception of the US, since the president had already reiterated his determination to leave the agreement.
-Taking advantage of the visit, he signed the T-MEC (Treaty between Mexico, the United States and Canada, new name for the renewed NAFTA, whose renegotiation had been a Trump demand) and met with the Chinese president in the context of the trade war.
+Donald Trump only visited Latin America on one occasion to attend the G-20 meeting , a meeting that was not even regional, held in Buenos Aires in December 2018.
+Among the various agreements reached were the reform of the World Trade Organization and the commitment of the attendees to implement the measures adopted in the Paris agreement , with the exception of the US, since the president had already reiterated his determination to withdraw from the agreement.
+Taking advantage of the visit, he signed the T-MEC (Treaty between Mexico, the United States and Canada, the new name for the renewed NAFTA, whose renegotiation had been a Trump demand) and met with the Chinese president in the context of the trade war.
 Trump, on the other hand, did not attend the VIII Summit of the Americas held in Peru in April 2018; the trip, which was also supposed to take him to Colombia, was canceled at the last minute because the US president preferred to remain in Washington in the face of a possible escalation of the Syrian crisis.

 The reason for the few visits to the region has been that Trump has directed his diplomatic campaign towards Europe, Asia and to a lesser extent the Middle East, in the context of the trade war with China and the loss of power in the US international landscape.

-Chart 2.
-Own elaboration with data from Office of the Historian.
+Own elaboration with data from the Office of the Historian.

 Only one trip, but monitoring of the region

-Although he has hardly traveled to the rest of the continent, the Republican candidate has paid attention to the region's affairs, but without leaving Washington, as there have been seven Latin American presidents who have passed through the White House.
-The main focus of the meetings has been the economic development and the reinforcement of security, as usual.
+Despite having hardly traveled to the rest of the continent, the Republican candidate has paid attention to the region's affairs, but without leaving Washington, as there have been seven Latin American presidents who have visited the White House.
+The main focus of the meetings has been economic development and the strengthening of security, as usual.
 Depending on the reality of each country, the meetings revolved more around the possibility of future trade agreements, the fight against drugs and organized crime, preventing the flow of illegal immigration to the United States or the search to strengthen political alliances.
-Although the U.S. government website does not list it as an official visit , Donald Trump also met at the White House in February 2020 with Juan Guaidó, recognized as president in charge of Venezuela.
+Although the US government website does not list it as an official visit , Donald Trump also met at the White House in February 2020 with Juan Guaidó, recognized as president in charge of Venezuela.